cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ### Application errors

 Implementations MUST verify certain input arguments and return an appropriate error.
 Note that these are not protocol errors, and are indicative.
+The following table enumerates server errors that can occur, where they occur, and the reason for the error.

 | Name                      | Role   | Stage      | Reason                                         |
 |:--------------------------|:-------|:-----------|:-----------------------------------------------|